The main muscles responsible for holding the urine in when a person doesn’t want to urinate are the pelvic floor muscles.

 The pelvic floor muscles go around the urethral opening, vagina, and rectum in women.
 Like all exercises, they require frequent practice to strengthen the muscles and keep them strong.

-Doctors often recommend Kegel exercises as a means to strengthen the muscles that support the bladder and keep it closed.
+Doctors often recommend Kegel exercises as a means to strengthen the muscles that

 This can improve a person’s ability to start and stop their urine stream.